AlexandreAndr/profile/_pages/about.md

   - /about.html
 ---

 I am a graduate student in Computer Science at **Georgia Tech**, specializing in **NeuroAI** with a focus on **sequence modeling**.
 My research interests span across **time series transformers**, **state space models**, and their applications, including **music recommendation** and **neural decoding**.
-Prior to this, I graduated from UTC with a degree in Computer Science and gained experience working with large-scale datasets and applications in the industry at Deezer.
+Prior to this, I obtained a degree in computer science at Université de technologie de Compiègn and gained industry experience with large-scale datasets and applications as an intern at Deezer.

 ---